Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 elasticity of Tropicana and lower ones for Minute Maid and Dominick's hold.

 Note we have filtered down to only the elasticities estimated in the latest model run (Sunday May 28th).
-Each model run estimated elasticities from the entire history up to and including the model run date.
+Each model run estimates elasticities from the entire history up to and including the model run date.
 With long histories, models tend to be stable: if you click through the model runs, the results are very similar.

 #### Optional: Acessing elasticities from Excel